Ramon Berenguer IV, Count of Barcelona: Death

 Ramon Berenguer IV died on 6 August 1162 in Borgo San Dalmazzo, Piedmont, Italy.
-He was succeeded by his eldest surviving son, Ramon Berenguer, who also inherited the Kingdom of Aragon upon Petronilla's abdication in 1164.
+He was succeeded by Petronilla and then by his eldest surviving son, Ramon Berenguer, who also inherited the Kingdom of Aragon upon Petronilla's abdication in 1164.
 He changed his name to Alfonso as a nod to his Aragonese lineage, and became Alfonso II of Aragon.
 Ramon Berenguer IV's younger son Pere (Peter) inherited the county of Cerdanya and lands north of the Pyrenees, and changed his name to Ramon Berenguer.

 Appearance and character

 The Chronicle of San Juan de la Peña said he was, "[a] man of particularly great nobility, prudence, and probity, of lively temperament, high counsel, great bravery, and steady intellect, who displayed great temperance in all his actions.
 He was handsome in appearance, with a large body and very well-proportioned limbs."